KelvCodes/real-time-chat-app/README.md

 - **⚡ Real-Time Messaging** – Instant chat updates using WebSockets.
 - **👤 Usernames & Authentication** – Identify users for a personalized experience.
 - **💾 Message Storage** – Stores chat history in MongoDB for later access.
 -  **🎨 Modern UI** – Inspired by WhatsApp with responsive, sleek design.
+-  **🔔 Live Notifications** – Get notified when a new message arrives.